-How Long Does It Take To Complete Proceedings For A Contested Divorce?
+How Long does It Take to Complete Proceedings for a Contested Divorce?

 Contested divorces can last anywhere between 6 and 12 months, depending on the severity of the disagreement between spouses.
 Uncontested divorces, on the other hand, usually take 30 to 60 days.

-How Much Does A Contested Divorce Cost?
+How Much does a Contested Divorce Cost?

 This number varies significantly, depending on many factors.
 Uncontested divorces cost between $1,500 and $2,500.
 Contested divorces average somewhere between $5,000 to $7,000.
-Seriously contested divorces can cost as much as $20,000 to $40,000.
+Seriously contested divorces can cost as much as $20,000 to $100,000.

-What Are The Necessary Steps For Handling A Contested Divorce?
+What Are the Necessary Steps for Handling a Contested Divorce?

 There are 8 basic steps that each spouse will have to go through during a contested divorce:

 Once the divorce petition is filed with the court, your attorney should make sure that your spouse is served the petition as well.
 This is usually handled in person, by mail, by publication, or by a legal representative.
 It is the responsibility of the spouse serving the petition that the other spouse receives it.

 Your spouse will have to respond to the divorce petition within a specified time frame from your state (it is typically 30 days).
 If your spouse does not respond, they are in default, and you can obtain a default judgment from the court.

 Your state’s divorce laws and the number of divorce cases in your local Family Court System will determine how quickly your case goes to trial.
 The judge will hear both sides of the case at trial and will then come to a decision regarding all issues.

 After the trial is over and the judge has signed their order, either party is entitled to file a post-trial motion for relief from the final judgment, typically within 30 days of the final judgment.

 If post-trial motions are denied, a notice of appeal can be filed within 30 days of the final judgment or within 30 days after the post-trial motions are denied.

-Do I Have To Hire A Lawyer To Handle My Divorce?
+Do I Have to Hire a Lawyer to Handle My Divorce?

-It has become more and more popular for spouses to “do their own divorce”, eliminating the legal costs involved with hiring lawyers.
+It has become more and more popular for spouses to “do their own divorce,” eliminating the legal costs involved with hiring divorce lawyers.
 This is something to consider if you don’t foresee any issues with legally divorcing your spouse.